NxPKG/khulnasoft-docs/content/rules/url-forwarding/single-redirects/_index.md

 {{<heading-pill style="beta">}} Single Redirects {{</heading-pill>}}

 Single Redirects allow you to create static or dynamic URL redirects [^1].
-Dynamic URL redirects support advanced features such as string replacement operations and regular expressions (depending on your Cloudflare plan).
+Dynamic URL redirects support advanced features such as string replacement operations and regular expressions (depending on your Khulnasoft plan).

 [^1]: URL redirects navigate the user from a source URL to a target URL using a given HTTP status code.
 URL redirection is also known as URL forwarding.